moov-io/watchman/docs/runbook.md

 ### Change OFAC download URL

-By default OFAC downloads [various files from treasury.gov](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) on startup and will periodically download them to keep the data updated.
+By default, OFAC downloads [various files from treasury.gov](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) on startup and will periodically download them to keep the data updated.

 This URL can be changed and follows a template as several files are downloaded (example: `add.csv` or `sdn.csv`).
-To change where OFAC files are downloaded set:
+To change where OFAC files are downloaded, set:

 `OFAC_DOWNLOAD_TEMPLATE='https://www.treasury.gov/ofac/downloads/%s'`